primeqa/primeqa/examples/boolqa/README.md

 - **S**core **N**ormalization - span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
 Normalize them uniformally to `[0,1]`.
 The output of each individual step is analyzed in more detail this jupyter [notebook](../../notebooks/boolqa/eval_predictions.ipynb)

+Some of this system has been described in ["Do Answers to Boolean Questions Need Explanations?
+Yes](https://arxiv.org/abs/2112.07772) and TODO

 ## Configuration file

 The configuration file contains the parameters for each of the post-MRC steps